The Chachapoyas culture were known as the ‘cloud people’

 The Chachapoyas were a trading people

-Kuelap was located to take advantage of the river-canyon trade route between the Pacific coast and the Amazon interior.
+Kuelap was located to take advantage of the river trade route between the Pacific coast and the Amazon interior.

-Chachapoyas’ residences were built on high slopes for defense, but also to take advantage of the terrain to grow potatoes and maize.
+The Chachapoyas people built their houses on high slopes for defense, but also to take advantage of the terrain to grow potatoes and maize.

-Scholars believe that beyond being a fortress to protect villagers in times of need that it was also home to a powerful aristocracy who oversaw food production and provided religious leadership.
+Beyond being a fortress to protect villagers in times of need, Kuelap was also home to a powerful aristocracy who oversaw food production and provided religious leadership.

 According to Spanish accounts, the Chachapoyas were sorcerers, consuming herbs and hallucinogenics.